-It is advisable to prepare two copies in writing of a notice of termination, one for the employer and one for the employee as evidence.
-While the notice can be drawn up in free form, it does need to indicate the names of the parties, the date when the employment relationship is terminated and the date on which it ends.
-If an employee resigns to move to a new job, she or he should not submit the notice of termination before signing the new employment contract.
+It is advisable to prepare two written copies of a notice of termination, one for the employer and one for the employee as evidence.
+While there are no requirements as such as to the form of the notice, it should include the names of the parties, the date when the notice of termination is given as well as the date on which the employment will end.
+If the employee is resigning to take up employment elsewhere, it is advisable to not tender the resignation until the new employment contract has been signed.

-An employee can also terminate an employment contract himself or herself after the employer has terminated it.
-In this case, the parties comply with the employee's period of notice, if it is shorter than the time remaining of the employer's period of notice.
+An employee is entitled to resign even after the employer has given notice of termination.
+In such a case, the parties observe the employee's period of notice, if it is shorter than the time remaining of the employer's period of notice.